Mart1nSchulz/Schoku/README.md

 But we are not done yet:
 - look for naked sets (as set of N cells that overall contains exactly N candidates and no other candidates) in any row, column or box.
 Really any size is possible, a naked set of 1 being a naked single, and a naked set of 9 filling all of the row.
+  Note that this algorithm might not be present in all versions.

-* consequences of finding a naked set:
+- consequences of finding a naked set:
-  * no other cell in that section can contain these N candidates.
+  no other cell in that section can contain these N candidates.
   This leaves us with another set (the complementary set).
-  * the complementary set cells can therefore be purged of the N candidates found.
+  the complementary set cells can therefore be purged of the N candidates found.
-  The complementary set is usually a hidden set.
+  The complementary set is a hidden set, therefore naked set search covers hidden set search as well.

-* once more, after removing the extra candidates from the hidden set, repeat from the beginning.
+- once more, after removing the extra candidates from the hidden set, repeat from the beginning.

 With these 4 algorithms, we have covered the basics.